Parent–teacher association: Goals and/or mission statement

 Individual organizations typically establish goals and/or a mission statement.
 Here is a sample PTO Mission Statement from the New Franklin School PTO:

 The New Franklin School PTO is a nonprofit parent/teacher organization whose membership includes all parents, legal guardians and staff at New Franklin Elementary School.

 The PTO's mission is to promote open communication and understanding between parents and staff of the New Franklin Elementary School.
 Our efforts serve to enhance and maximize the education of every child while aiding them in achieving their highest potential.

 The PTO sponsors assistance to teachers in classroom setting, holds fund-raisers for supplemental educational materials and experiences, supports school and family social interaction, and provides a non-biased forum for sharing information on issues that impact our children.

 It is our belief that the team effort of a parent teacher organization offers the best possible learning environment for our children.

-PTO board
+for PTO board

 A PTO generally consists of a board.
 These members may include a president, vice president, secretary and treasurer.
 They may also include various specialty positions, such as hospitality, or programs.
 The board typically governs the PTO by creating and voting on meeting dates, general meeting programs, etc.